Xe/site/blog/zsa-moonlander-review-2020-11-06.markdown

 The Moonlander uses an ortholinear layout as opposed to the staggered layout that you find on most keyboards.
-This took some getting used to, but I have found that it is incredibly comfortable and
+This took some getting used to, but I have found that it is incredibly comfortable and natural to write on.

 ## My Keymap